Grace Arents: Death and legacy

 Arents died on June 20, 1926, and is buried in the Hollywood Cemetery in Richmond.
-The gravesite includes a sundial grave marker bordered by boxwoods near the mausoleum of her uncle.
+Arents bequethead one third of her fortune, as well as her estate, to her long-time companion, Mary Garland Smith, with whom she lived at Bloemendaal House.
+Arents' gravesite includes a sundial grave marker bordered by boxwoods near the mausoleum of her uncle.
 A Virginia historical marker commemorating her philanthropic career stands a few blocks from the cemetery entrance, next to St. Andrew's Episcopal Church.
 The obituary in the Richmond News Leader said enumeration of the "libraries, recreational centers, schools, churches, hospitals, and similar institutions" would be impossible to list.

 On the 87th anniversary of her death, St. Andrew's Church commemorated her life and continued legacy.
 However, she remains virtually unknown, having ordered her journals and other correspondence destroyed at her death.

 In 2018 the Virginia Capitol Foundation announced that Arents's name would be on the Virginia Women's Monument's glass Wall of Honor.